ADHD in boys

 • Zinc, Iron, and Magnesium

 Zinc synthesizes dopamine and boosts the effects of some ADHD stimulant medications, such as Ritalin and Concerta; low levels of zinc correlate with inattention.
 Iron is also necessary for making dopamine; low levels of iron may cause cognitive deficits and severe ADHD.
-Adequate levels of magnesium keep the brain calm
+Adequate magnesium levels keep the brain calm.

 • Multivitamins/Multiminerals